 Driver detention at receivers and shippers can cost up to $1,280 per driver per year.
 GPS tracking can play a crucial role in reducing driver detention time and improving overall efficiency.

 For instance, you can monitor the exact location of the vehicle via GPS, get a reasonably accurate ETA, and inform shippers and receivers ahead of time, which may help reduce detention time.

-Flying Star Transport increased efficiency up to 15 percent with Motive’s geofencing and detention time reports.
+Flying Star Transport increased efficiency up to 15 percent with Motive’s fleet management solutions.
 “We have gone from roughly 5 hours, last year, per load on a 130-mile haul, and now we’re running about 4 hours per load on a 120-mile haul,” says Jayson Boydstun, CFO of Flying Star Transport.